jpaugh/braille-converter/README.md

 Contracted (Grade 2) Braille.
 Aims to account for every rule that does not rely on semantic analysis, and even a few that do, but can be roughly approximated.
 Does not use BRF or any exotic format.
 It simply uses the Braille code-points of Unicode.
+We're targeting the 2002 revision of *English Braille:Amerian Edition*, released by the Braille Authority of North America.
+Right now, we have support for Rule I of this document, and plan to support the other rules in future releases.

-# What's it for?
+### What's it for?

 This program is designed to aid Braille transcribers, by freeing them from manually transcribing a document.
 It's output must still be edited